 - 1 can (14 ounces) sweetened condensed milk

-- 9-inch pie shell, baked, a deep dish works well
+- 9-inch pie shell, baked, a deep dish Pyrex works well

 - Whipped cream for garnish

 Prebake pie crust until fully baked as directed in my post on how to Blind Bake a Pie Crust.
-When done, remove the crust and adjust oven rack to lower-middle position.
-Turn oven down to 300 degrees F from 425 degrees F.
+When done, remove the crust and adjust oven rack to the lower-middle position.
+Turn oven down to 300 degrees F from 425 degrees F. (425 degrees F. is the temperature the crust is baked at.)

-While the pie shell is baking, in a saucepan, heat pumpkin, salt and spices to blend flavors, about 5 minutes.
-Add milks and whisk to combine.
+While the pie shell is baking, in a saucepan, heat pumpkin, salt and spices to blend flavors, about 5 minutes, stirring often.
+Add the two different milks and whisk to combine and heat through.

 Whisk the eggs and yolks together in a medium bowl to blend, then whisk in the pumpkin mixture, a tablespoon or so at a time at first to gently warm the eggs.
 After a few tablespoons, continuing to whisk, add the rest of the pumpkin mixture.

 Whisk well to form a silky texture; use a spatula to make sure all the filling is lifted from the bottom and edges of bowl.
-(Some versions of this pie state to use a blender which I’ve found creates a rather unattractive top to the pie.)
+(Note: some versions of this pie state to use a blender which creates a rather unattractive top to the pie.)

 Remove from oven and let cool on a wire rack to room temperature.
 Refrigerate and after cool cover carefully with foil.